 This is just to let you know that the study is being monitored actively, and hopefully you won’t get paged.

-As of August 1, 2018, enrolment is officially closed.
+As of August 1, 2018, enrollment is officially closed.
 However, Apple plans to keep collecting the data from existing participants until January 31st 2019 when the study officially ends.
-It is currently unclear if Apple and Stanford will reopen enrolment.
+It is currently unclear if Apple and Stanford will reopen enrollment.

 Note: Enrollment for this study is closed to new participants as of August 1, 2018.
 If you are currently enrolled, your participation will continue until the end of the study.